thierno953/WINDOWS-SERVER-2025/README.md

 1. Set up a virtualization platform (VirtualBox / VMware / Proxmox).
 2. Install **Windows Server (2019/2022/2025)** and **Windows 10 client**.
-3. Follow each task in order to build a complete domain + network services environment.

 ---